 Depending on the circumstances, an artifactLocation object either SHALL, SHALL NOT, or MAY contain a property named uri whose value is a string containing a URI [RFC3986] that specifies the location of the artifact.

-If thisObject describes a nested artifact whose location within its parent container can be expressed by a path from the root of the container, then if uri is present, it SHALL specify a relative reference [RFC3986] expressing that path.
+If thisObject describes a nested artifact whose location within its parent container can be expressed by a path from the root of the container, then if uri is present, it SHALL specify a relative-path reference per section 4.2 of [RFC3986] expressing that path.
+A relative reference SHALL NOT begin with two slash characters (a ‘network-path’ reference per section 4.2 of [RFC3986].
+A relative reference SHALL NOT begin with a single slash character (an ‘absolute-path’ reference per section 4.2 of [RFC3986]) unless doing so is required to distinguish between distinct items in archive formats, such as zip and tar.

+NOTE 1: For example, "/a.txt" and "a.txt" can both exist as distinct files in the same archive.

+NOTE 2: A relative path is useful to reference any artifact with a fixed location relative to a non-deterministic root, e.g., the relative version control path of a file as distinct from a local enlistment root.
+The uriBaseId (3.4.4) property can be used to express the non-deterministic absolute URI root.
+This approach assists in log file diffing and other scenarios where a clear distinction between data that is consistent or not between scan environments is helpful.

 If the nested artifact is a member of an archive file (for example, zip [ZIP] or tar [TAR]), uri SHOULD specify the member name or path as specified by the archive.

-NOTE 1: uri does not have to begin with "/".
-Archive formats such as zip and tar support both relative and absolute paths.
-For example, "/a.txt" and "a.txt" can both exist as distinct files in the same archive.

 If thisObject occurs as the value of a “top-level” property in theRun.originalBaseIds (§3.14.14), then uri MAY be absent.
 See §3.14.14 for an explanation and an example of this point.
 Otherwise:

 If index (§3.4.5) is absent, uri SHALL be present.